Breast Surgery plus Tummy Tuck (Mommy Makeover)

 How much surgery at one time is “too much?”

-As long as outpatient surgery is kept to less than 6 or 7 hours, and appropriate safety measures are in place along with state-of-the-art anesthesia practices, all of these procedures can be safely combined into one operation.
+As long as outpatient surgery is kept to less than 6 hours, and appropriate safety measures are in place along with state-of-the-art anesthesia practices, two or more of these procedures can be safely combined into one operation.
 This also means less time off work or social activities, one set of risks (however low the risks, two operations double the risks), and one recovery.
 And significant cost savings!

 At Minneapolis Plastic Surgery, we keep the patient warm via Bair Hugger warm air blowers and heated pads, warmed IV fluids, and carefully-observed room temperature control.
 So even with long procedures, core heat loss is minimal.
 Intravenous fluids are carefully administered with every operation, and are tailored to the individual patient and the procedures performed so that fluid overload or dehydration do not occur.
 Urinary output is also monitored in the operating room by use of a bladder catheter (small soft rubber tube inserted after you are asleep, and usually removed before you awaken in the recovery room.
 In some cases it will be left in for patient comfort so that she will not have to “get up” and go to the restroom the first night after surgery.)
 Careful and precise surgical technique is part of our everyday surgical regimen, and meticulous hemostasis (precise cautery control of bleeding vessels intra-operatively) means that even long surgeries will not cause post-operative anemia from excessive blood loss.
 Even chronically anemic patients (usually from menstrual losses) can safely undergo multiple procedures since additional blood loss is just not an issue.